speercolin/AdvancedStatistics/README.md

 # AdvancedStatistics
-Advanced statistics for genomics at Charlotte.
+Advanced Statistics for Genomics at Charlotte.